-There are four different human blood types, called A, B, AB and O. It is obviously impractical to test everybody in the world; so, to find out how many people in the world have each blood type,you are going to take a sample of 100 people and find out their blood type.
+There are four different human blood types, called A, B, AB and O. It is obviously impractical to test everybody in the world; so, to find out how many people in the world have each blood type, you get a sample of 100 people and find out their blood type.
 From the sample you will be able to estimate how many people in the world have blood type O.

 There's only one problem with this experiment - many people don't even know their own blood type!
 And, since you can't test them for blood type, you will have to just count the ones who do know.
-Your sample, therefore, will be more than 100, so just take the first 100 who do know their blood type.
+So your sample will be more than 100, so just take the first 100 who do know their blood type.

 Note: Depending on where you live in the world, you could use a different physical characteristic such as hair color or eye color.
 But, if you live in some countries, you may not have a good variation of different colors.
 That's why I chose blood type.

-To get a better result you will probably have to do a survey in your local shopping center or mall.
+But you might get a better result doing your survey in a local shopping center or mall.
 When you stop people, tell them that you are doing a survey and politely ask them if they would mind telling you their blood type.

 Ignore the ones who refuse to answer or who don't know.